-Military units and veterans associations from around the country have expressed overwhelming interest in marching in the Boston Marathon.
-Over the past month, it became clear that over 1,000 military marchers, many intending on carrying rucksacks, were planning on marching as unofficial participants.
+Over the years, military units and veterans associations from around the country have expressed overwhelming interest in marching in the Boston Marathon.
+However, it has become clear that thousands of marchers, many intending on carrying rucksacks, have also planned on marching as unofficial participants.
 While the B.A.A. and the host communities appreciate the support of the military, and understand the desire of these units and associations to participate, it was necessary to impose reasonable safety and security restrictions.
-The B.A.A.’s priority is to ensure the safety of the 36,000 official runners.
-Unfortunately, the Marathon course cannot safely accommodate 36,000 runners (an increase of 9,000 from last year) and many hundreds, and perhaps more than 1,000 military marchers.
+The B.A.A.’s priority is to ensure the safety of almost 30,000 official participants.

 Since 2005, thousands of United States armed forces personnel stationed overseas have participated in “shadow” versions of the Boston Marathon, running the marathon distance on, or near, Patriots’ Day, whether in Iraq, Afghanistan, or on a ship at sea.
 The Boston Athletic Association has provided Boston Marathon start and finish banners, bibs, tee shirts, medals, and finisher certificates for participants in these shadow marathons.